 To begin with, you need to ask yourself.
 Do you have a good roof that can support solar panels?
 This step can be easily overlooked, but it’s critical.
 Is your house always covered by shades for the better part of the day or throughout the year?
 Does it have a favorable solar window that can justify the cost of solar panels?
 If your roof passes this, you need to ensure it’s in good shape structurally.
 If your roof looks like it needs some repair in the next few years to come, it’s better to repair it first before starting the installation process.
 That way you would save on costs that would have incurred if you would have sought for a technician to disconnect the solar systems for you in order to start the renovation.
 It’s thus important to visualize the future of your residential home.
 If it’s unobstructed at the moment but you have planted some trees nearby, then your solar systems might end up being short lived.
 You also need to factor in your neighbor as well.
 If they plan to build a skyscraper in the next few years, then solar panels might simply not work for you.

 Before installing residential solar panels, you first need to ensure you have done everything that can improve efficiency.
 The amount of solar energy you will need to produce will largely depend on how much energy you use.
 For this reason, it will make more sense if you trim down your energy use before paying for the solar panels.
-An energy audit ensures you improve efficiency as much as consumption is concerned, and this is what you need to do before drawing the blue prints.
+An energy audit ensures you improve efficiency as much as consumption is concerned, and this is what you need to do before drawing the blueprints.

 Type of Solar System You Need

 Two prominent solar systems are primarily the photovoltaic cells which turn sunlight into electricity and the thermal one which uses sunlight to heat air or water.
 If your residential home consumes a lot of power for heating or if you live in locations where heating fuel is expensive when compared to electricity, then, your solar investment can break sooner, advises Timothy Wilhelm.
-Timothy coordinates electrical technology, and he teaches about solar installation in Kankakee Community College, Illinois.
+Timothy coordinates electrical technology, and he teaches about the solar installation at Kankakee Community College, Illinois.

 Connecting to the Grid

-Credibility of Your Installer
+The credibility of Your Installer

 Once you hire someone to install solar panels in your residential home, you need to realize that as much as it’s about home improvements, there are logistics that come into play.
 The connection touches on the already installed electrical works.
-Kelly Larson, an electrical contractor in California with over 20 years experience says “You need not hire someone who has never done any electrical work to come and make changes in your house.”
+Kelly Larson, an electrical contractor in California with over 20 years of experience says “You need not hire someone who has never done any electrical work to come and make changes in your house.”
 Credentials and references play a significant role.
 You are looking for a company that will be with you all the way.
 They will stick around and come to help you when things fail.
 Though solar systems don’t have major problems as they are not moved up and down, you still need a company that sticks with you for the lifetime of your installation.

 To Lease or to Buy